 I buy my olive oil from HERE (Use the coupon code STEWARDSHIP for 10% off at Wildly Organic).

-They also have a lovely and pure brand of coconut oil HERE – you can get refined, unrefined, and even a special extraction oil that is soooooo smooth for adding to oatmeal or eating by itself.
+They also have a lovely and pure brand of coconut oil HERE (use the code STEWARDSHIP to get 10% off) – you can get refined, unrefined, and even a special extraction oil that is soooooo smooth for adding to oatmeal or eating by itself.

-If you want BIG portions, watch for sales at Tropical Traditions on the 1 or 5-gallon buckets, or try Soaper’s Choice.
+If you want BIG portions, watch for sales at Wildly Organic (use the code STEWARDSHIP for 10% off at that site) on the 1 or 5-gallon buckets, or try Soaper’s Choice.
 Look for the “EV ORGANIC” coconut oil to get virgin or ORGANIC RBD for refined.
 The prices can’t be beat!

 Nut Butter and Jelly

 Buying peanut butter only in glass jars is a rule we adopted in 2001 when we realized that our plastic-jar peanut butter contained “hydrogenated rapeseed oil.”
 We’ve never looked back!
 Smucker’s Natural, made from just peanuts and salt, has become more competitive in price over the years; around here, Target sells it cheapest.